hortonworks/data-tutorials/tutorials/cda/building-a-cybersecurity-breach-analysis-application/tutorial-0.md

 3\. **Acquiring NASA Server Log Data**: NASA 2 months of Historical Data ingested by NiFi and stored to HDFS

-4\. **Cleaning the Raw NASA Data**: Hive.
+4\. **Cleaning the Raw NASA Log Data**: Hive.
 Show insight of how we are cleaning the data using Zeppelin.

-5\. **Visualizing NASA Network Traffic Activities**: Spark.
+5\. **Visualizing NASA Log Data**: Spark.
 Perform data analysis on NASA Server Logs to find the _Most Frequent Hosts_ - keep count per ip address, _Response Codes_ - keep record of the count per response code, _Type of Extensions_ - gather count of the type of file formats, _Network Traffic per Location_ - visualize location hits are coming from